kartik-v/dependent-dropdown/README.md

 ```

 #### depdrop.beforeChange
-This event is triggered when the dependent parent input is modified or changed and before the ajax response is sent
+This event is triggered when a dependent parent input is modified or changed and before the ajax response is sent
 to the server.
 This event also allows you to access these parameters:

+- `id`: the parent dependent dropdown element id.
 - `value`: the parent dependent dropdown value.

 **Example:**